nus-sps/modules.sp3176/Chapter 3/Light.md

 Heinrich Hertz, in 1882, experimentally generated electromagnetic waves and showed that they travelled through space at the speed of light.
-Essentially he created the first radio `antenna' and `generator'.
+Essentially he created the first radio 'antenna' and 'generator'.
 His work proved Maxwell's equations, which were not widely accepted then, as well as unified the study of light, electricity and magnetism into the same concept.
 Funnily enough, when asked about the practical